dtr-org/unit-e/contrib/cmake/README.md

 the autotools, but CMake.
 This directory contains scripts to assist with creating a CMakeLists.txt suitable for these IDEs.

+Currently there are scripts for two platforms:
-Currently the script has only been tested on macOS 10.13 using cmake 3.11 in CLion 2018.2.
+* `gen-cmakelists-mac.sh` for macOS.
+It has been tested on macOS 10.13 using cmake 3.11 in CLion 2018.2.
 It assumes that dependencies like Qt have been installed using homebrew.
+* `gen-cmakelists-ubuntu.sh` for Ubuntu.
+It has been tested on Ubuntu 18.04 in CLion 2018.2 and 2018.3 with bundled CMake.

 usage
 -----

-1. execute `gen-cmakelists.sh` (this will create `CMakeLists.txt` in the git repositories root).
+1. execute `gen-cmakelists-<os>.sh` (this will create `CMakeLists.txt` in the git repositories root).
 2. import into CLion (also works when already imported, refresh the project definition then)

 caveats